AzzaouiAlae/vlc_mlx/README.md

 * Call `init_flags()` once before starting playback.
 * Use `new_frame()` to detect when `copy_frame()` has fresh frame data to render.
-* Always call `exit_clear_vlc()` (for final cleanup) before terminating your program.
+* Always call `exit_clear_vlc()` for final cleanup before terminating the program.
-* `should_clean_vlc()` becomes true when playback has finished and resources should be released with `clear_vlc()`.
+* Use `should_clean_vlc()` + `clear_vlc()` to free playback resources immediately after a playback finishes.

 ---

 ## Contributing

 Contributions, bug reports, and feature requests are welcome.
-Please open an issue or submit a pull request with a clear description and a minimal repro when possible.
+Please open an issue or submit a pull request with a clear description and a minimal reproduction case when possible.

 ---

 ## License

-Specify your preferred license here (e.g. MIT, Apache-2.0).
+Choose and include a license (e.g., MIT, Apache-2.0).
+If you want, I can add an MIT or Apache license file for you.

+---

+If you want, I can:

+* add a short `Makefile` tailored to your project layout,
+* include a small sample program that compiles and runs with `vlc_mlx`, or
+* produce a ready-to-use `LICENSE` file.
+Which would you like next?